k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 - **reference_table_name** - populated by the Reference table in the source environment.

-- **schema_name** - populated by the source DB schema name that stores the Reference table.
+- **schema_name** - populated by the source DB schema's name that stores the Reference table.

 - **interface_name** - the Reference table's source interface.